If you are attending Russian language courses at our St. Petersburg or Moscow locations, arrive at 9:00.

 You are not required to download any software.
-Liden & Denz uses Adobe Connect, so the only things you need to be able to participate in online calluses are a browser, microphone, and speakers.
-In addition, there are free apps available for mobile and handheld devices.
+Liden & Denz uses Zoom, so the only things you need to be able to participate in online calluses are a browser, microphone, and speakers.

 Our calendar indicates available lessons slots, and you are free to choose from those as you wish.

 No. Liden & Denz always ensures that you have the same teacher no matter which days and times you have selected.